IKONOS Satellite Imagery

 IKONOS served as one of the first commercial satellites to deliver imagery from space.
 In the beginning, engineers planned to have a pair satellite (IKONOS-2).
 They planned them to be exact replicas of each other.

 However, IKONOS-1 didn’t succeed to even make it to space.
 IKONOS-2 was successful in 2000 and they renamed it simply IKONOS.

 Space Imaging and NASA explored the whole concept of commercial satellite imagery.
 After this stage, the concept was then followed through from Lockheed Martin and Raytheon.

 Eventually, Orbimage acquired it in 2006.
 Shortly after, DigitalGlobe took over the satellite, which is now owned by MDA.
-To say the least, there’s been a lot of turn-around.
+To say the least, this satellite has seen a high turnaround.